Widiskel/initia-daily-bot/Readme.md

 5. Send 1 Init to Other (INIT AI)
 6. Send 1 Init to Other (MINIMOVE)
 7. Send 1 Init to Other (MINIWASM)
+8. Send 1 Init to Other (CIVITA)
-8. Swap 1 INIT to USDC And Swap back USDC to INIT
+9. Swap 1 INIT to USDC And Swap back USDC to INIT
-9. Stake 0.1 INIT to Omninode
+10. Stake 0.1 INIT to Omninode
-10. Swap 1 INIT to USDC And Swap back USDC to INIT on TUCANA
+11. Swap 1 INIT to USDC And Swap back USDC to INIT on TUCANA

 ## Set Up